-Both Dave and I have been flying so many weird little hand-launch planes -- combat wings and IFOs and skunk planes and 3D planes and such -- off grass, that the basics of taxiing and landing are something we haven't really had the chance to practice in many years.
+Dave and I have been flying so many weird little super-light hand-launch planes -- combat wings and IFOs and skunk planes and 3D planes and such -- that the basics of taxiing and landing are something we haven't really had the chance to practice in many years.
 Especially since we almost always fly off a grass field.

 We started with the Timber.
 4.3 oz flying weight, 28" wingspan, big balloon tires, four channel, ready to fly out of the box.
 It has plenty of power so you can take off from a baseball infield.
 It's not super aerobatic, but it's a nice stable flyer that's great for practicing touch-and-goes.
 It might even work as a first trainer; since it's so light, it doesn't end up being as fragile as it first appears.
-We've had several light crashes on grass and so far it's needed fewer repairs than our big planes that we supposedly know how to fly already.
+We've had a few light crashes on grass and so far it's needed fewer repairs than our big planes that we supposedly know how to fly already.

 After a few weeks of landing practice with the Timber, we graduated to the lighter UMX Waco biplane.
 It's a little more aerobatic, and it needs more speed to land, which is good practice for me because I tend to want to throttle down and glide in, which isn't going to work with the bigger aerobats.
 I love that the "pilot" has a little trailing scarf -- nice touch.

 We did have to make one change to the Waco: the wheel skirts don't work well on dirt, so for flying off baseball diamonds, we had to loosen them up so rocks didn't keep getting jammed in between the wheel and the skirt.